Citi Benefits Handbook

 Basic Life Insurance

 Citi provides Basic Life insurance through MetLife at no cost to you if your benefits eligible pay is less than $200,000.
 If your annual benefits eligible pay is equal to or above $200,000, you are not eligible for company-paid Basic Life insurance.

 The benefit is equal to your benefits eligible pay, rounded up to the nearest $1,000, to a maximum of $200,000.
 Benefits eligible pay is recalculated each year (June 30), and the new coverage amount is effective the following January 1.

 If your benefits eligible pay is more than $50,000, you may elect to limit your Basic Life insurance to $50,000.
-You will not have imputed income or be subject to the related tax; however, you will also forego the additional benefit.
-You will not have the opportunity to enroll in Basic Life equal to your benefits eligible pay or to reduce coverage until the next annual enrollment period.
+You will not have imputed income or be subject to the related tax; however, you will also forgo the additional benefit.
+You will not have the opportunity to enroll in Basic Life equal to your benefits eligible pay or to reduce coverage until the next Annual Enrollment period.